Game Music Festival

 Game Music Festival is an international music festival dedicated to the popularization of video game soundtracks and promoting them as a form of art.
 The event was held at the National Forum of Music in Wrocław, Poland, from 2018.
-In 2022, the fourth edition of the Festival took place in London's Royal Festival Hall.
+In 2022 and 2024, the fourth and fifth edition of the Festival took place in London's Royal Festival Hall.

 Third edition of Game Music Festival was streamed on Twitch platform.

-Fifth edition is planned for 4 May in London.
+The sixth edition is planned for February and June 2026, featuring The Symphony of the Sword concert on February 15th in Wrocław, Poland, followed by five other concerts throughout June in London.

 Format of the Festival

 Each iteration of the Game Music Festival is focused on a series of live concerts based on newly created arrangements of the soundtracks from a particular game franchise.
 These concerts are often monographic in character, aiming to present the music attributed to a selected game or composer in a coherent manner.
 The performance itself can assume various musical forms, such as a symphonic suite, a concerto grosso, or a jazz big-band piece.

-Concerts of each Game Music Festival are not accompanied by visualizations.
+Concerts of each Game Music Festival are not accompanied by any visualizations.
 Sound is not amplified electronically unless this is required by a particular instrument.
 Game Music Festival also includes multiple auxiliary events such as masterclass workshops, panel discussions, case studies, meet-and-greet sessions.
 For each edition, organizers are inviting composers and special guests connected to presented games and soundtracks, who then join aforementioned panels and workshops.